kunickiaj/beer/README.md

 ### Create a new review

 `beer taste` will push a review to the configured Gerrit server.
-The `--draft` flag is available if you wish to push a draft/WIP review.
+The `--wip` flag is available if you wish to push a WIP review.

 ### Submit a change